 Store at 2°C to 8°C (Refrigerate.
 Do not freeze).
-Biostate[®] can be stored below 25°C for a single period of 6 months.
+Biostate® can be stored below 25°C for a single period of 6 months.
 The product must not be returned to refrigeration after storage below 25°C. Protect from light.
-Do not use after the expiry date, which can be found on the carton packaging.
+Do not use after the expiry date.